krstjn/TournamentManager/README.md

 Is it possible to persist an array/list from the front-end to the back-end? ...without using the ajax method?

-Correct persitance connections between entities.
+Correct persitance connections between entities. use jsp include directive

 Is it sensible to have a default layout, fixed header and footer so we don't have to copy and paste them to every new jsp file.

+## Color scheme

+Primary color: #6200EE

+Primary variant: #3700B3

+Secondary: #03DAC6

+Secondary variant: #018786

+Background: #FFFFFFF

+Error: #C51162